IGNF/NeatMap/README.md

 Contributors
 ---------------------
-* Rose Matelier and Bruce Thomas from ENSG.
+* Rose Mathelier and Bruce Thomas from ENSG.
 Development of a very first version with static classification method and simple layout.

 Future developments